philc/vimium/README.md

 - `<c-*>`, `<a-*>`, `<m-*>` for ctrl, alt, and meta (command on Mac) respectively with any key.
 Replace `*` with the key of choice.
+  - On a Mac, you may need to enable the "Ignore keyboard layout" option to make these modifier keys work.
 - `<left>`, `<right>`, `<up>`, `<down>` for the arrow keys.
 - `<f1>` through `<f12>` for the function keys.
 - `<space>` for the space key.